IAMTHEROOTx/MailWebScrapper/readme.md

 # 📬 MailWebScrapper

-**MailWebScrapper** is a simple Python script designed to extract email addresses from web pages.
+**MailWebScrapper** is a simple Python script that extracts email addresses from web pages.
 I created this project as part of my work-study search, to help me quickly find recruiter contact information from company websites or professional platforms.

 ## 🔍 Purpose